google/travel-impact-model/README.md

     factor value of **84.5%**.
 This value is derived from [historical data for the U.S.](https://fred.stlouisfed.org/series/LOADFACTOR)
     from 2019.
-*   An analysis of load factors sourced from publically available airline investor reports indicates that this value is a good approximation for the passenger load factor globally.
+*   An analysis of load factors sourced from publicly available airline investor reports indicates that this value is a good approximation for the passenger load factor globally.